Financial-Times/n-ui/README.md

 	nui watch
 ```

-To define entry points for your assets, use a `n-ui-build.config.js` file in the root of your project, which can export any object compatible with n-webpack.
+To define entry points for your assets, use a `n-ui-build.config.js` file in the root of your project, which can export any object compatible with webpack.

 ### JS